Karasp1980/torjagerillustration/README.md

 ## Deployment

 #### This site was deployed to Github pages.
 The steps to deploy are as follows:
-* In the Github respiratories, navigate to the settings tab.
+* In the Github repository, navigate to the settings tab.
 * From the source section drop-down menu, select the Master branch.
 * Once the master branch has been selected, the page provided the link to the completed website.
 The link can be found here: